harrysolutions/univention-corporate-server/doc/architecture/classification.rst

 --------

 Packages on UCS use the deb file format, which is a standard Unix *ar archive* including two *tar archives*.
-One holds control information and the other the installable data.
+One holds control information and the other the data for installation.
 For more information on the deb file format, see `dev (file format) at Wikipedia <w-deb-file-format_>`_ and `Basics of the Debian package management system in the Debian FAQ <debian-faq-pkg-basics_>`_.